grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 PT, sushi, some apps, hanging out with my dad this morning lol

-maybe pilates today or tomorrow, working out on my spin bike & working on my apps ... i was at pilates earlier and i realized i should just enjoy whatever is happening in my life for what it is and im so happy i dont have to work for some time, i wonder how my former coworkers are going on, i was the only person who wrote code in python, two other wrote some code in unix, another used R, oh well, they gave me my severance without any problems
+maybe pilates today or tomorrow, working out on my spin bike & working on my apps ... i was at pilates earlier and i realized i should just enjoy whatever is happening in my life for what it is and im so happy i dont have to work for some time, i wonder how my former coworkers are going on, i was the only person who wrote code in python, two other wrote some code in unix, another used R, oh well, they gave me my severance without any problems, i dont want to say anything bad about my former company esp since theres a chance id end up workign with them again in the near future ... if theyre still in business that is

 its not so much about what i have to write in the personal statements and etc. its that i must figure out generally what i want to do for the next few years, its a lot to think about